freerange/site/soups/weeknotes/week-266-links.snip.markdown

 ### [A Language for Embedded Developers](http://whitequark.org/blog/2012/12/06/a-language-for-embedded-developers/)

 While doing some research into Ruby parsers, I recently came across Peter Zotov's website.
-He's the author of the [parser](https://github.com/whitequark/parser) gem which I'm using at the momment.
+He's the author of the [parser](https://github.com/whitequark/parser) gem which I'm using at the moment.
 The article I've linked to explains his idea for a "dialect" of Ruby well-suited for programing embedded systems.
 I was particularly intrigued that the language itself will be written in Ruby using "a set of built-in functions and some amount of syntactic expansion".
 Unfortunately it's not open-source. {by james-mead}

 ### [Extreme Programmers London Meetup](http://www.meetup.com/Extreme-Programmers-London/)